EFarmer321/EFarmer321/README.md

 <hr>

 I'm Elias.
-I've been very passionate with all things tech since I was a little kid, and as a result, I am currently pursuing a degree in Computer Science!
+I've been very passionate with all things tech since I was very young and as a result, I am currently pursuing a degree in Computer Science.

 I intend on having this repository serve as a small informal portfolio once I finish projects I am happy with.

 ### Languages I Use